-Located just an hour and a half from Grey Cliffs Ranch is the West Entrance to Yellowstone National Park.
+Located just under two hours from Grey Cliffs Ranch are the West, or North Entrances to Yellowstone National Park.
 The nation’s first national park is filled with geologic wonders, such as the world famous Old Faithful geyser, along with abundant hiking opportunities and driving tours to scenic overlooks and Park highlights.
 A haven for wildlife, it’s not uncommon to see anything from bears and bison to elk and wolves.

 For more information about planning your Yellowstone National Park excursion, see:http://www.nps.gov/yell/index.htm

 Visit nearby Virginia City and Nevada City and travel back in time to the old mining towns of the Wild West.
 Walk Virginia City’s Main Street, once the capital of the Montana Territory, and duck into shops and restaurants along the way.
 Check out the living history reenactments in the ghost town of Nevada City during the summer months to see people in historic period dress, demonstrating historic skills, and sharing old world techniques.